2148parr/p8105_final_old/README.md

 # p8105_final
-Repository for the final project for Data Science
+Old repository for the final project for Data Science.

+This repository will be archived/deleted; the new final project repo is at /p8105_final